 - a. the sovereignty, security, public order or other essential national interests are not violated; - b. the recipients or persons employed and commissioned by the competent authority are subject to a duty of confidentiality equivalent to Art.
-183; - c. it is ensured that the information disclosed is only used for financial market supervision purposes, in particular the supervision of insurance undertakings; and - d. in the case of information originating from abroad, express consent has been obtained from the authority that communicated this information and it is ensured that, where applicable, this information is only passed on for those purposes to which these authorities have expressly consented.
+183; - c. it is ensured that the information disclosed is only used for financial market supervision purposes, in particular the supervision of insurance undertakings; and - d. in the case of information originating from abroad, the express consent has been obtained from the authority that communicated this information and it is ensured that, where applicable, this information is only passed on for the purposes to which these authorities have expressly consented.

-30. To what extent are insurers subject to ESG regulation or oversight?
-Are there regulations/requirements specific to insurers?
-If so, briefly describe the range measures imposed.
+33. To what extent are insurers subject to ESG regulation or oversight?
+Are there regulations/requirements, including in connection with managing climate change and climate change related financial risks specific to insurers?
+If so, briefly describe the range of measures imposed.

-In the EU, the Disclosure Regulation and the Taxonomic Regulation with regard to the two environmental goals of climate change mitigation already came into force.
-As Liechtenstein is a member to the EEA but not the EU, regulations have to be adapted in the EEA first.
-As the adaption process has, contrary to the assumptions, been delayed, in particular due to the elections in Norway and Iceland, Liechtenstein has enacted the EEA Financial Services Sustainability Act (EWR-FNDG) to implement Regulations (EU) 2019/2088 and (EU) 2020/852 in advance.
-This law will come into force on 1 May 2022 and entails corresponding reporting and disclosure obligations for financial market participants, including insurers.
+In the EU, the Disclosure Regulation and the Taxonomy Regulation have already entered into force with regard to the two environmental goals of climate change mitigation.
+As Liechtenstein is a member of the EEA but not the of EU, the regulations in the EEA have to be adapted first.
+Liechtenstein has enacted the EEA Financial Services Sustainability Act (EWR-FNDG) to implement Regulations (EU) 2019/2088 and (EU) 2020/852.
+This law came into force on 1 May 2022 and entails corresponding reporting and disclosure obligations for financial market participants, including insurers.